AjayKumar-91/90DaysOfDevOps/2026/day-52/day-52-namespaces-deployments.md

 ### Verify:

-READY — how many replicas are running vs desired
+READY — Pods currently ready to serve traffic.

-UP-TO-DATE — number of replicas updated to current spec
+UP-TO-DATE — Pods running the latest Deployment specification.

-AVAILABLE — ready to serve traffic
+AVAILABLE — Pods available and healthy for serving requests.

 # Task 4: Self-Healing — Delete a Pod and Watch It Come Back